Rod Strickland

-Rodney Strickland (born July 11, 1966) is an American basketball coach and former professional basketball player.
+Rodney Strickland (born July 11, 1966) is an American basketball coach and former professional player.
 He is currently the head coach at Long Island University.
 Prior to LIU, he served as the program manager for the NBA G League's professional path.
-Strickland played college basketball at DePaul University, where he was awarded All-American honors.
-He then enjoyed a long career in the National Basketball Association (NBA), playing from 1988 to 2005.
+Strickland played college basketball for the DePaul Blue Demons, earning All-American honors.
+He had a long career in the National Basketball Association (NBA), playing from 1988 to 2005.
 Strickland was an assistant coach for the South Florida Bulls, under Orlando Antigua from 2014 to 2017.
 He formerly served in an administrative role for the University of Kentucky basketball team under head coach John Calipari and was the director of basketball operations at the University of Memphis under Calipari.
 He is the godfather of current NBA player Kyrie Irving.

+Strickland was inducted into the New York City Basketball Hall of Fame with the Class of 2008.

 High school career

 A native of the Bronx, Strickland played for the New York Gauchos.
 While a junior he led Truman High School in Co-Op City to the state championship and was ranked as one of the top 10 high school recruits in the nation.
 As a senior, he transferred to Oak Hill Academy in Virginia.